 What Triggers the Issue?

 Remember that sitemaps have limits.
 You need to split your sitemap before it becomes too big.
 The URL limit you need to look out for is 50,000 links.
 If your links reach 50,000, you’ll get an error message about the site index being too large.
-In this video, you can learn how to exceed the limit:
+In this video by John Mueller from Google, you can learn how to exceed the limit.

 But how many sitemaps do you need?
 You can divide your sitemap index into multiple index files that list a maximum of 50,000 sitemaps.
 Yet, this doesn’t mean you should start submitting 50,000 sitemaps to Search Console.
 The best answer is more than two, and it depends on how large your website is.
 Use your generator tool to check the hierarchy and organization.